ZtlWong/PersonalWebsite/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-I am a second year M.S. student interested in thermal sciences and the mathematics that governs it.
-My love for these subject was

-And has been slowly fostered by many incredible faculty and peers at UCLA.
-During my time here I've had the pleasure of researching under the direction of <a href="https://scholar.google.com/citations?user=cTy5nxwAAAAJ&hl=en"> Dr. Ivan Catton</a> and <a href="https://scholar.google.com/citations?user=cTy5nxwAAAAJ&hl=en"> Dr. Timothy Fisher</a> as part of the NTRG Lab.
+I am a second year M.S. student studying mechanical engineering with an emphasis on thermal sciences and applied mathematics.
+My interests in these fields have been fostered by several years of research under the direction of [Dr. Ivan Catton](https://scholar.google.com/citations?user=cTy5nxwAAAAJ&hl=en) and [Dr. Timothy Fisher](https://scholar.google.com/citations?user=k36VHW8AAAAJ&hl=en) as part of UCLA's Nano Transport Research Group ([NTRG](https://ntrg.seas.ucla.edu/)).
+I hope to continue expanding on this foundation as I pursue my doctoral work this coming fall.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} To learn more, please feel free to download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}} or check out some of my work below.